 What can I cook in a slow cooker?

-Just about anything you can think of can be cooked this way.
+Just about anything you can think of can is cooked this way.
 Slow cookers are rapidly becoming the preferred method of cooking cheaper cuts of meat such as beef brisket, pork shoulder, and shoulder of lamb.

 They are also great for making meals with vegetables in very small amounts of liquid.
 When cooking this way, you will also find that you will lose use less meat the process extracts every bit of the meaty flavor to permeate the whole dish.

-For a massive list of foods / recipes that you can cook in your slow cooker, check out the All Recipes website.
+For a massive list of foods/recipes that you can cook in your slow cooker, check out the All Recipes website.

 Do I really need a slow cooker?